 TYLOO shocks the world at IEM Sydney 2018

-As the dust settles in Sydney following the Intel Extreme Masters, it’s time to take a quick look back at the performance of the Asian teams attending the World class event.
+As the dust settles in IEM Sydney 2018, it’s time to take a quick look back at the performance of the Asian teams attending the World class event.
 Leading the charge for the Asian region was TYLOO, making their first semi-final appearance at a tier one event.
 However, what about the rest of the Asia teams?
 Did their performance live up to our expectations?
 Moving forward, what can we expect from each Asian team going into their next LAN event?

 For TYLOO, consistency is key moving forward